trigoinfosec/trigoinfosec/README.md

 ## Intro
 - 👋 Hi, I’m @trigoinfosec
 - ⚛️💻 I’m interested in science, tech, development and hacking (:
-- 📚 I’m currently learning JavaScript and my goal is to become a Full Stack Developer (yay!).
+- 📚 I’m currently learning JavaScript and my goal is to become a Full Stack Dev
+- 🧐 My main goal in Infosec is to become an Exploit Developer
 - 🤝 I’m looking to collaborate on some open source projects.

 ### Knowledge